-Vocational School Programs: Institute for Career Development (ICD): A robust environment coupled with a variety of program offerings make the Institute for Career Development the training facility of choice.
-ICD offers training that prepares people for jobs in Information Communication Technology (A+ Certification), Construction, Retail/Hospitality and Security.
+Vocational School Programs: Institute for Career Development (ICD): A robust environment coupled with a variety of program offerings make the ICD the training facility of choice.
+ICD offers training that prepares people for jobs in Information Communication Technology (A+ Certification), the Trades and, Retail/Hospitality.

-Employment Readiness Program: This program assists people with barriers to employment, specifically barriers related to living in poverty, to obtain paid work experience, computer skills training, job readiness training and the support of a Vocational Employment Counselor.
+Career Development Program: This program assists people with barriers to employment, specifically barriers related to living in poverty, to obtain paid work experience, computer skills training, job readiness training and the support of a Vocational Employment Counselor.
 The program is for a period of one year at which time the objective is to transition the participant into a better job.

 New Opportunity Work Program (NOW): This program provides employment, workshops and cognitive therapy to individuals reentering the community from the criminal justice system.
-Goodwill is the sole provider of employment services for the County of Santa Clara's initiative to reduce recidivism strategy.
+Goodwill is the primary provider of employment services for the County of Santa Clara's initiative to reduce recidivism strategy.

 ASSET's Youth Program: This program is designed to provide at-risk High School Students with support that enriches their lives through various activities, provides academic support through tutoring, after-school instruction and a safe and quiet place for independent study.
-In 2017 the Assets program served 15,000 students, many of the students served by this program can earn their High School Diploma through obtaining credits that they would otherwise not recover.
+In 2018, the Asset's program served 11,000 students, many of the students served by this program can earn their High School Diploma through obtaining credits that they would otherwise not recover.
 These programs are currently held at five high schools Monday through Friday, 2:00pm to 6:00pm.